vyperlang/vyper/docs/logging.rst

         }
     });

 In this example, the listening client declares the event to listen for.
 Any time the contract sends this log event, the callback will be invoked.
-The `result` arg passes a large amount of information, but here we're most interested in `result.args`.
-This is an object with properties that match the properties declared in the event.
-Note that this object does not contain the indexed properties, which can only be searched in the original `myToken.Transfer` that created the callback.
-(See https://github.com/ethereum/wiki/wiki/JavaScript-API#contract-events for more information.)

 Declaring Events
 ================